apollographql/apollo-server/docs/source/best-practices/testing.md

 title: Testing
 ---

-Intro section about seperation of concerns making GraphQL ideal for unit testing as well integration testing
+Intro section about separation of concerns making GraphQL ideal for unit testing as well integration testing

 > (James) Add API for ApolloServer to make it easy to run integration tests against?
 Dependency injection anyone?